Skip to content

 }

 // Duration is a string value representing a duration in time.
-The foramat is as specified
+The format is as specified

 // in GEP-2257, a strict subset of the syntax parsed by Golang time.ParseDuration.